September whole school attendance:

 At Amberley Primary School we believe that Personal, Social, Health and Economic (PSHE) education is an important and necessary part of all pupils’ education.
 At Amberley, through the delivery of high quality PSHE lessons, children will gain knowledge, understanding, attitudes, values and skills they will need in order to grow into emotionally intelligent, resilient and considerate individuals and members of the community.

 Amberley teaching staff use Spiritual, Moral, Social and Cultural (SMSC) themes to underpin their planning and delivery of lessons and topics.
-Through this, the children gain a mindful approach to their learning and this gives them a stronger understanding of the wider world outside of Amberley and Killingworth.
+Through this, the children gain a mindful approach to their learning and this gives them a stronger understanding of the wider world outside of Amberley, Killingworth and within modern Britain.

 At Amberley our PSHE education is a subject which pupils develop the knowledge, skills and attributes they need to ensure they keep themselves safe and healthy and for them to prepare themselves for life and work in modern Britain.
 After interviews with children about the PHSE curriculum and what they feel it is important to learn and when, our curriculum is tailored to meet the needs of Amberley pupils.